cosmicc/LEDSmartClock/README.md

 Important:

-- The original hardware notes referenced an `ESP32-S3` board.
-- The current PlatformIO project is configured for `esp32dev` in [platformio.ini](platformio.ini).
+- The PlatformIO target is currently `esp32dev`.
+- Earlier project notes referenced `ESP32-S3` hardware.
-- Confirm the board target for your hardware before flashing or changing pin assignments.
+- Confirm your actual board target and pinout before flashing.

 ## First-Time Installation

 For a first install, use USB flashing.

-The safest path is to build and flash from source with PlatformIO so the bootloader, partitions, and firmware stay aligned with the current project configuration.

 ### Build From Source